 Are you wondering if you’re connecting with a real person on Grindr or talking to a bot?
 Unfortunately, bots are no longer rare to encounter, and if you use social networks or dating apps, it’s highly likely you will meet one.

 A bot is an automated technology that can be used for advertising, links, or malicious purposes, such as downloading malware on your device!
 We will teach you how to correctly identify a bot from a genuine Grindr user who wants to connect for dating, romance, cheating, helping you get over a relationship or fun!

 Grindr is the (world’s!) largest social networking app for people who are gay, bi, queer, or trans.
 It comes in a free version, with advertisements, or a monetized version with a paid subscription that removes ads has additional features and swiping between profiles.

 One of the best ways to protect yourself is with quick background checks.
 You can perform quick, easy, private background checks at Social Catfish, and find out if someone is who they claim to be.

-Grindr users do this before they meet someone for a date or continue to communicate online or the app.
+Grindr users do this before they meet someone for a date or continue to communicate online or through the app.
 Search name, username, phone number, image, and email address, here:

 Bots aren’t real people, so they are available to answer all the time, whenever you message.
 Their answers and messages will be quick and generic, with general questions and answers.